Factor V deficiency

 The disease is similar to hemophilia, except bleeding into joints is less common.
 In the inherited form of Factor V deficiency, a family history of a bleeding disorder is a risk factor.

 Excessive bleeding with menstrual periods and after delivery occurs frequently.
-A family history of a bleeding disorder is a risk factor.
-Men and women are affected equally.
-About 1 person per 1 million has the disorder.
+A family history of a bleeding disorder

 Symptoms